sfiorini/NordVPN-Wireguard/README.md

 winget install --id Microsoft.Powershell --source winget
 ```
 You can get more information about the above command from Microsoft's documentation [here](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows).

+For Wireguard, simply go to the [official page](https://www.wireguard.com/install/) and download and install the package for Windows.
+If you prefer to install it by a different method, simply ensure that `wg.exe` is in your `PATH`.
+The usual installation path is `C:\Program Files\WireGuard\wg.exe`.

 For the NordVPN client, simply follow the [official download page instructions](https://nordvpn.com/download/windows/).